 - Online assignment tools, for allowing learners to upload papers and projects; and/or

 - Online quizzing/exam tools, usually in D2L.

 Below we discuss each of these types of tools, and provide some principles of good designs for the types of assignments that you might use each for.

 Desire2Learn, or D2L, is the LMS or Learning Management System for Minnesota State Mankato.
 This is the mechanism that instructors can use to create an online presence to organize their course materials for their students and create community online.
+The MNSU Technology Roundtable recommends using D2L Brightspace to at least post the syllabus, post grades, and add course events to the calendar.
+Find out more here.
 The steps below outline our recommendation for getting started with your D2L course site.

 - The first step in using D2L is to decide which template you wish to use.
 Minnesota State Mankato has two templates: a basic template, which is a blank slate, and a Quality Matters template, which is organized to help you implement the Quality Matters rubric and instructional design principles.
 We strongly urge instructors teaching online for the first time to use the Quality Matters D2L template.

 - Once you've decided which template you want, you must request a course site.
 Be sure to indicate which template you wish to use when requesting your course site.

 - Next, we recommend reviewing the "getting started" videos on the D2L Brightspace YouTube Channel.
 These will help you understand how D2L is structured and will teach you how to do basic things like upload a syllabus, email your class, and other basic functions.